 The most common location for a tear on the Achilles tendon is at its weakest point, approximately 1.5-2.5 inches above the heel where the blood flow is the lowest in the entire tendon.

 When a rupture occurs, it will feel as though you were hit in the back of the Achilles and you may hear a popping sound.
 Although you may actually experience very little pain, once your Achilles tendon ruptures, you will not be able to lift up onto your toes and your ability to walk is affected.

 A partial tear in the Achilles tendon may be corrected without surgery.
-However, it may require surgery if it is not treated properly with conservative methods (rest, elevation, cold compression and Deep Tissue Regeneration Therapy) and becomes chronic.
+However, it may require surgery if it is not treated properly with conservative methods (rest, elevation, cold compression and Soft Tissue Regeneration Therapy) and becomes chronic.

 A complete Achilles tendon tear is treated with surgery because it increases the probability of returning to the same level of activity and reduces the chance of a re-rupture.
 Surgery usually entails